ananay-gupta/LGMTask1VIPNOV21/README.md

-# LGMTask1VIPNOV21

-#Single Page Website
+# PROTravel Travel Company Website

 Tech Used:
 1. HTML
-2. CSS and Bootstrap
+2. CSS
+3. Bootstrap
-3. Java Script
+4. Java Script

-# Basic Travel Page Site
+# Travel Page Site

-Its a Full fledged site.

-This repository contains all the details of the website. #LGMVIPNOVEMBER21 #LetsGrowMore
+It is based on a traveling website with fully-featured functions that will activate the traveling bug with vibrant imagery.

+This website contains highlights of some important places along with high-quality photography and allows people to book their dream destination within their budgets.

-Submitted by-
+Made by-
 Ananay Gupta